Tiausa/SE2_362/projects/seiboldt/README.md

+Tia Seibold, seiboldt

-This is my assignment-3 submission!
+This is my assignment-4 submission.

+To run, please type "make randomtestresults.out".